 The HGI takes the safe-guarding of the public and the matter of complaints very seriously.

-All Registered and Graduate Members of the HGI sign an annual testimonial reaffirming their commitment to the Code of Ethics and Conduct when renewing their membership – their professional conduct should always reflect this.
+All Registered (fully-qualified) and Graduate (trainee) Members of the HGI sign an annual testimonial reaffirming their commitment to the Code of Ethics and Conduct when renewing their membership – their professional conduct should always reflect this.

 If a concern or grievance arises, however, we recommend that wherever possible members of the public should attempt first to resolve any complaint they may have with the individual therapist concerned.
 If you have tried this without success, or if you would prefer to contact us from the outset, please follow our Complaints Procedure.